If you're seeing this message, it means we're having trouble loading external resources on our website.

 Problem

 Primary immunodeficiency disorders (PIDs) are conditions in which the immune system is compromised due to genetic defects.
-PIDs are typically characterized by the person’s inability to make sufficient amounts of immune cells or by the production of immune cells that are mutated such that they cannot function properly.
-Since most PIDs have a genetic basis, most are heritable, although type of immune cell deficiency and the mode of inheritance varies widely between disorders.
+PIDs are typically characterized by a person’s inability to make sufficient amounts of immune cells or by the production of immune cells that are mutated such that they cannot function properly.
+Since most PIDs have a genetic basis, most are heritable; however, the type of immune cell deficiency and the mode of inheritance varies widely between disorders.

 Figure 1 Pedigree of family with cases of Bruton’s syndrome